 Sam Walton, founder of Walmart

-The first reaction of many businesses, especially SMEs, when things start to get difficult is to cut marketing and staff training budgets, however this can land the business in even more difficulties further down the line.
-A lack of training has a direct impact on staff morale as it sends the message that the staff aren’t valued, which in turn can result in staff leaving.
-Replacing those people is an expensive and time-consuming exercise.
-Well trained staff are more likely to engage and take pride in their work, are loyal, take more responsibility, are innovative, better at handling change and bring efficiencies to their role.
-This results in a more competitive business that is fit for the future, whatever that future might bring.
-And we now know exactly how the future can change, very quickly and with devastating consequences.
-The pandemic showed just how those businesses that were agile and could make quick and effective changes, with trained and confident staff, were much better placed to succeed in a very challenging time.
-Your staff are your best assess; invest in them with training to stay competitive and maintain a loyal workforce.
+The first reaction of many businesses, especially SMEs, when things start to get difficult, is to cut marketing and staff training budgets.
+However, this can land the business in even more difficulties further down the line.
+A lack of training has a direct impact on staff morale as it sends the message that the staff aren’t valued.
+In turn, this can result in increased staff turnover, which is both expensive and time-consuming to address.
+Well-trained staff are more likely to engage and take pride in their work, are loyal, take more responsibility, are innovative, better at handling change and bring efficiencies to their role.

 “Learning is not compulsory; it’s voluntary.
 Improvement is not compulsory; it’s voluntary.
 But to survive, we must learn.”